 Dobie enjoys writing and has completed one unpublished novel and started a second.
 He is married to Laura Lee Dobie, a psychotherapist, and they have two children, Hannah and Rob.
 They attend Christ Episcopal Cathedral.

 Travis Graham is the company's Chief Technology Officer.
-Travis oversees the design, development, and operation of the Power Poll software and its cloud-based infrastructure.
+Travis oversees the design, development, and operation of the Power Poll platform.

-Before joining Power Poll, Travis was Chief Technology Officer at EvieSays, a calendar aggregation service that served over 1.3 billion page views annually through five hundred media partners in the news, radio, magazine, and television industries throughout the United States.
+Before joining Power Poll, Travis was Chief Technology Officer at EvieSays, a calendar aggregation service that served over 1.3 billion page views annually through 500 media partners in the news, radio, magazine, and television industries throughout the United States.

 Travis also spent 13 years at Sitemason, Inc. whose product, Sitemason, was an early content management and development platform.
-Notably, he led the early migration of the company's infrastructure from traditional colocation to the then-still-in-beta Amazon Web Services EC2 cloud environment.
+Notably, he was instrumental in the migration of the company's infrastructure from traditional colocation facilities to the then-just-released Amazon Web Services EC2 cloud environment.

 Travis earned a Bachelor of Science degree in Computer Science from Vanderbilt University.

-Currently top-level advisor and board member of numerous digital media enterprises; from January 2019 – January 2020, managing director of Upcurve, a subsidiary of GateHouse Media; prior to that, worked at Google for eight years as Senior Manager/New Partnership SMB; former vice chairman of the board of the Local Search Association.
+Jon Sofield is a top-level advisor and board member of numerous digital media enterprises.
+From January 2019 – January 2020, Jon was the managing director of Upcurve, a subsidiary of GateHouse Media.
+Prior to that, Jon worked at Google for eight years as Senior Manager/New Partnership SMB and was vice chairman of the board of the Local Search Association.